 Athens is a city filled with graffiti and painted murals of all kinds.
 When exploring Athens, looking at the abundant street art which decorates it can be a great way to gain an understanding of the city’s character.

 In this article, we have collected a list of some of the most impressive murals currently adorning Athenian walls.

 “Is this modern society?”

 This piece of street art, by artist Jupiterfab, was painted in 2018.
 It can be found in Psirri, Athens.

-It is titled “Is this modern society?” and depicts a rather rotund young boy using a gaming console to play a video game.
+It is titled “Is this modern society?” and depicts a rather plump young boy using a gaming console to play a video game.